Agarpara: Road and Ferry

 There are frequent bus services which connect Agarpara to several neighbourhoods of Kolkata through Barrackpore Trunk Road (B.T.
 Road) :- 78 (Barrackpore Court to Esplanade), 78/1 (Rahara to Babughat), 81/1 (Barasat to Rajchandrapur), 214 (Sajirhat to Babughat), 214A (Sodepur Girja to Esplanade), 230 (Agarpara railway station to Alipore Zoo), C28 and S32 (Barrackpore Court to Howrah Station), S11 (Nilganj to Esplanade), E32 (Nilganj to Howrah Station) etc. Tentultala bus stop is on the crossing of North Station Road and B.T.
 Road.
 Also, the famous Nilgunj Road goes through this town.

 The town is connected to the other side of the Hooghly River by regular ferry service.

 Metro

 Nearest metro station is Baranagar which is connected by frequent Bus and Auto services through B.T.Road and from Agarpara Railway Station.

 Education

 Primary schools like Path Bhaban Shishu Shiksha Niketan, Vivekananda Vidyamandir, and BG Memorial school are doing really well in the last few years.
 Ushumpur Adarsha Uchcha Vidyalaya (Boys), Ushumpur Adarsha Uchcha Vidyalaya (Girls), Shri Saraswati Vidyalaya High School, Texmaco High School, Agarpara Mahajati Vidyapith, Savitri Mahajati Balika Vidyapith, Agarpara Netaji Shikshayatan (H.S.)
 (Boys), Agarpara Netaji Shikshayatan (H.S.)
 (Girls) are the popular high schools here, all affiliated to West Bengal Board.
 Narula Institute of Technology, a private engineering college, is situated in Agarpara.
 The college is affiliated to the West Bengal University of Technology (WBUT) and approved by AICTE.
 JIS University, a privately funded UGC recognised university is also situated in Agarpara.

+Ramakrishna Paramhansa University is a proposed private university set to be established in Agarpara.